plausible/website/_posts/2020-06-12-looking-for-beta-testers-for-self-hosted-plausible.md

 ## Happy to announce the Plausible Analytics Self-Hosted beta release

 **Plausible Analytics Self-Hosted is now out of beta!
-You can read more about our [self-hosted web analytics](https://plausible.io/self-hosted-web-analytics) and follow the [installation instructions](https://docs.plausible.io/self-hosting).**
+You can read more about our [self-hosted web analytics](https://plausible.io/self-hosted-web-analytics).**

 Today I'm happy to announce that we have a beta version of Plausible Analytics Self-Hosted ready to be tested.
 This is the free as in beer and free as in speech version of Plausible Analytics.
 It's exactly the same product as our [Plausible Analytics Cloud](https://plausible.io) solution, only the self-hosted version you have to install, host and manage yourself.